-Successful research proposals are likely to be those that provide sound contributions to both immediate and long-term scientific and technical needs of NASA as explicitly expressed in current NASA documents and communications.
-Also, successful proposals are likely to contribute to the overall research infrastructure and economic development of the proposing jurisdiction.
+Evaluation by peer review will be used to assess each proposal's overall merit.
+The evaluation criteria are Intrinsic Merit, NASA Alignment and Partnerships, Management and Evaluation, and Budget Justification: Narrative and Details.
+See Section 15.1 of this NOFO, Proposal Evaluation Criteria.
+A NASA Headquarters Mission Directorate panel will use the results of the peer evaluation to make funding recommendations to the Selecting Official.
+The Selecting Official for Successful research proposals are likely to be those that provide sound contributions to both immediate and long-term scientific and technical needs of NASA as explicitly expressed in current NASA documents and communications.
+Also, successful proposals are likely to contribute to the overall research infrastructure and economic development of the proposed jurisdiction.